sepich/zabbixGrapher/README.md

 Select items in interest and then click to create either `Normal` or `Stacked` graph
 ![Items](https://habrastorage.org/files/698/3e6/3cd/6983e63cd4f54d879f79148383f756ef.png)
 * Time Zooming using usual Zabbix timeline and area selection on graphs supported
+* To share selected Graphs just copy and send the URL (it dynamically updated with current state)

 P.S.
 It is developed and tested at somewhat old zabbix 2.4.3, no info if it works for latest.